-Introduction: pneumomediastinum and pneumothorax is usually a rarer condition after pnomonia.
-This study examines the progress of pneumonia of the COVID-19 to spontaneous pneumothorax and pneumomediastinum in a patient
+Background: Pneumomediastinum and pneumothorax are usually rare conditions after pneumonia.
+This study examines the progress of pneumonia of the coronavirus disease 2019 (COVID-19) to spontaneous pneumothorax and pneumomediastinum in a patient.

-Conclusion: Pulmonary lesions of COVID 19 can progress to bullae, pneumomediastenum and pneumothorax.
-Deterioration of dyspnea and respiratory symptoms can be a warning of pneumomediastenum and pneumothorax that can be confirmed by graphics and timely treatment of the patient can be life-saving.
+Conclusion: Pulmonary lesions of COVID 19 can progress to bullae, pneumomediastinum, and pneumothorax.
+Deterioration of dyspnea and respiratory symptoms can be a warning of pneumomediastinum and pneumothorax that can be confirmed by graphics and timely treatment of the patient can be life-saving.